sunlab-osu/covid-faq/README.md

 <img src="COUGH_Examples.png" alt="COUGH Examples" title="COUGH Examples" width="1000"/>
 </p>

-A list of websites where we collect FAQ items can be found at ```List_of_websites.txt``` (Please consult the appendix in our paper for detailed statistics)

 ## License and Terms of Use
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 This dataset can be used for research and education purpose only.
-It is shared under the CC BY-NC-SA 4.0 license.

-For dataset user: If you want to use the dataset for other purposes, please check the terms of use for each individual source.
+It is shared under the CC BY-NC-SA 4.0 license with attribution to the source websites listed in ```List_of_websites.txt```.
+If you want to use the dataset for other purposes, please check the terms of use for each individual source.

 ## Dataset
 **COUGH** can be freely accessed and downloaded under ```data``` directory of this repo (Delimiter used in following csv files: comma (,))